thosakwe/bullseye/STATUS.md

-* Currently working on: compile "FunctionTarget" to a dart expression.
-This way, you can do function calls.
+Currently working on adding documentation to everything.
+Stopped at AliasedType.

 * Finish the "Bullseye IR to Dart" compiler.
 Add some more IR's eventually.
 Just keep looking at existing Dart code until *most* everything has an IR.
 * Then do the AST.
 And then, the lexer + parser.